RomanPodkovyrin/RomanPodkovyrin.github.io/_posts/2023-07-31-storingdata.md

   </body>
 </html>

 It will take around 5 days to download and upload your data to a different service.
-This is also considering that you have a stable internet connection or that you ara able to leave your computer open and connected for multiple days.
-And even if you are able to do this, you would need to have an actual storage large enough to temporary store it.
+This is also considering that you have a stable internet connection or that you can leave your computer open and connected for multiple days.
+And even if you can do this, you would need to have actual storage large enough to temporarily store it.

-Even if the services are offering some ways of automatically moving between different cloud storage service providers, there is no guarantee that they won't remove it in the future or if it there will be some limitations or charges you are going to be uncomfortable paying.
+Even if the services are offering some ways of automatically moving between different cloud storage service providers, there is no guarantee that they won't remove it in the future or that it there will be some limitations or charges you are going to be uncomfortable paying.

 ## NAS: An Alternative Solution to Cloud Storage